 Advil® Menstrual Pain contains a powerful non-drowsy pain reliever that provides powerful pain relief of all your menstrual pains, including cramps, backache, and headache.
-Unlike Midol® or Pamprin®, it is also caffeine-free and antihistamine-free, so it won’t keep you up at night or make you sleepy during the day.
+Unlike Midol® Complete or Pamprin®, it is also caffeine-free and antihistamine-free, so it won’t keep you up at night or make you sleepy during the day.

 For more than 30 years, extensive consumer use and numerous clinical studies have shown that Advil®, when used as directed, is a safe and effective OTC pain reliever.
 The active ingredient in Advil® is ibuprofen, and the over-the-counter dose for Advil® is lower than prescription ibuprofen.
 See ‘Health Conditions’ section for additional information.

 The FDA has requested that all manufacturers of over the counter (OTC) non-aspirin non-steroidal anti-inflammatory drugs (NSAIDS), including ibuprofen (such as Advil® and Motrin®) and naproxen sodium (such as Aleve®), update the drug facts label warnings related to cardiovascular risk.
 Our website reflects the current labeling in compliance with this new guidance.
 As retailers replenish their Advil® product inventory, you will see the updated label on our product packaging.